saleor/saleor-docs/docs/dashboard/orders.md

 ## Order types

-There are two order types depending on their payment status:
+There are two order types in Saleor:

 * Regular orders - Orders created by your customers.